 Your Choice: Sound vs. Looks

-On Page 1, I presented one version of my garden fountain.
+We presented one version of our garden fountain.
 In that version, upon completion of the project, not only the pond but also the ceramic planter was filled with water.
 If you take that approach, the visual element will perhaps be more striking, as you'll be treated to the pleasing look of water spilling over the sides of the ceramic planter.

-In the version presented on this page, I explore another option, for which you'll want the ceramic planter's drainage hole to be unplugged.
+In the version presented on this page, we explore another option, for which you'll want the ceramic planter's drainage hole to be unplugged.
 Above, you can see that the ceramic planter has been left empty.
 As water falls into the empty planter, a cool hollow sound is emitted.
-I suggest trying it both ways.
-Decide for yourself if you prefer the look achieved on Page 1 or the sound that results from choosing the option shown above.
+We suggest trying it both ways.
+Decide for yourself if you prefer the look achieved in the first paragraph or the sound that results from choosing the option shown above.

 Be sure to check the water level periodically for any garden fountain, so that the pump doesn't burn out due to accidental loss of water.

-The plantings you see in my photos include elephant ears, hosta plants, sweet potato vine, calla lily, and ferns.
-For more ideas, have a look at my full article on water garden plants.
+The plantings you see in our photos include elephant ears, hosta plants, sweet potato vine, calla lily, and ferns.